-After going through every step meticulously and explaining the whole process, the essay needs a confident conclusion.
+After going through every step meticulously and explaining the whole process, a process essay needs a confident conclusion.
 This paragraph should be short, sweet, and to the point.
-It's main goal is to accomplish 2 tasks:
+It's main goal is to accomplish the following tasks:

-- Talk about the main result.
+- Discuss the main result.
 After the readers have completed the process, they should be left with a final result.
-It's important that you explain to the readers what the end result will look like, and what can be done with it.
+It's important that you explain to your readers what the end result will look like, and what can be done with it.

-- Think about it like this.
-After completing a task, you obviously would like to know its overall purpose.
-When the reader feels that he accomplished a challenge, learned something from it and has a path to take the result towards, he will be satisfied!
+- Restate the process’s general purpose.
+After completing the task, you obviously would like to know its overall purpose.
+When your readers feel that they have accomplished a challenge, learned something from it, and have a path to take the result towards, they will be satisfied!

-- Restatement as well as Overall Conclusion.
-To put a pretty tie around the process essay means that you need to neatly wrap things up!
-Restate some of the highlightable points as well as the key overall purpose.
-Make sure that the reader feels accomplished after going through your process, and strengthen the necessity of the purpose with a nice concluding sentence!
+- State your Overall Conclusion.
+To put a pretty tie around your process essay means that you need to neatly wrap things up!
+Restate some of the highlightable points as well as the process’s key overall purpose.
+Make sure that your readers feel accomplished after going through your process, and ensure that you strengthen the necessity of its purpose with a nice concluding sentence!

 - Make sure the work is simple enough to follow.
-Worst-case-scenario - an author can create is a feeling of absolute confusion in the reader’s mind.
+Worst-case-scenario: its author creates a feeling of absolute confusion in the reader’s mind.
 To avoid this problem, always remember that your readers can be beginners.
-Because of that don’t try to impress them with complicated words or sentences, use simple language to provide clear directions on how to do something.
-Give as much details as possible, but do it plainly.
+Do not try to impress them with complicated words or sentences, use simple language to provide clear directions on how to do something.
+Give as many details as possible, but do it plainly.

 "Why is he making me do this?"